marshmallow3210/patent-drawing-parser/README.md

 # Patent Drawing Image Parser (PDF Input)

 This project parses **patent drawing pages** from a **PDF** (even without a text layer).
-It converts each PDF page to an image, automatically detects and corrects page rotation (OCR-based), performs a unified content crop, extracts OCR-based location hints, and then calls an LLM backend (e.g., Google Gemini / GPT-style APIs; currently implemented with Google Gemini) to return structured JSON results (figure/component labels and optional hierarchy).
+It converts each PDF page to an image, automatically detects and corrects page rotation (OCR-based), performs a unified content crop, extracts OCR-based location hints, and then calls a pluggable LLM backend (provider-agnostic; this repo currently uses Google Gemini) to return structured JSON results (figure/component labels and optional hierarchy).

 # Directory Structure
 ```